patriciaschaffer/llm-models-not-agents/README.md

 > LLMs can assist, inform, and simulate — but they do not *intend*.
 > And we must not pretend otherwise.

+---

+# About the Author:

+This repository is maintained by an AI safety and linguistics enthusiast focused on foundational LLM research and prompt design.
+The work aims to deepen understanding of language models beyond agent frameworks, emphasizing clarity, ethics, and practical applications.
+For more about me, see [about_me.md](../about_me.md).